AverySims/Fibonacci-Sequence/README.md

 # Fibonacci Sequence Generator

-A simple console application that can generate the Fibonacci Sequence up to your desired length
+A simple console application that can generate the Fibonacci Sequence to any desired length